cjailin/Experimental_PANN_learning/README.md

 Code and data used in:

-M. Bourdyot, M. Compans, R. Langlois, B. Smaniotto, E. Baranger, C. Jailin, **3D learning of a hyperelastic behavior with experimental data**, submitted.
+M. Bourdyot, M. Compans, R. Langlois, B. Smaniotto, E. Baranger, C. Jailin, **3D learning of a hyperelastic behavior with experimental data**, submitted to publication.

 ## Repository Structure
 This repo is organized with 2 independent tutorials and a common set of basic methods (PANN_lib).